Junior Pastoral Care

 It is integrated throughout our teaching and learning and the structural organisation of the Junior School.
 We believe every member of staff has a part to play in the success of our pastoral ethos, with the relationship between our pupils and their form tutor being key.

-Head of Junior School & Designated Safeguarding Lead
+Deputy Head of Junior School & Designated Safeguarding Lead

 We teach and guide our pupils to understand and live our core values, which run through every aspect of school life.
 They include: Effort, Happiness, Honesty, Love of Learning, Resilience, Respect and Team.

 Moral and spiritual guidance and embedding our School Values is intrinsic to the daily life of our school.
 Weekly assemblies and an extensive PSHEE programme of work, as well as clubs such as Philosophy for Children and Mindfulness alongside Circle Time discussions, give children the opportunity to reflect and ask questions about the world that we live in.